alienfernandez/seed-mean-es6/README.md

 $ npm update -g jspm
 ```

-#### Cleaning NPM and Bower cache
+#### Cleaning NPM and Jspm cache
-NPM and Bower has a caching system for holding packages that you already installed.
+NPM and Jspm has a caching system for holding packages that you already installed.
 We found that often cleaning the cache solves some troubles this system creates.

 * NPM Clean Cache: